 The display is where MSI has cut a few corners.
 It’s an IPS 1080p display but it doesn’t really stand out from the crowd.
 It’s not a bad display by any means, but colours are a bit washed out here.
 Despite that, the display isn’t our biggest complaint.
 That happens to be the battery life which is very short.
 For a laptop that’s designed to be portable, this is a huge disappointment.
 The fans are also quite loud under load.

 This is not a bad laptop by any means, but the average display and short battery life might be dealbreakers for a lot of people.
 Even though it has a great keyboard and a great design, we doubt many people will look past the short battery life.

-The ASUS TUF FX504 seems to fall in the same situation as the above mentioned MSI GV62.
+The ASUS TUF FX505GT seems to fall in the same situation as the above mentioned MSI GV62.
 It’s an affordable gaming laptop that performs well for the price, looks decent and is an overall decent package at first glance.
-Unfortunately, a deeper look reveals the same short battery life and dull display on board.
+Unfortunately, a closer look reveals that the graphics card is not the best.
 Just because its last on our list doesn’t mean it’s a horrible laptop, it just means we’d have a hard time recommending it over anything else on the list.

-The TUF FX504 promises powerful performance in a sleek package.
-It does deliver on the first promise but it’s not exactly a sleek package.
-It’s your regular bulky and heavy gaming laptop.
-Build quality is decent enough.
+The TUF FX505GT promises powerful performance in a sleek package.
+It does deliver on the first promise while the form-factor is fairly better than the previous generation as well.
 There is hard plastic all around but durability shouldn’t be too much of an issue.

-The TUF FX504 promises a lot of performance at a great price.
-It does fulfill the performance end of things but there are simply too many corners cut here in the display and battery life.
-It’s not a horrible laptop by any means, it’s decent for the price but the screen and battery life could be major dealbreakers.
+The TUF FX505GT promises a lot of performance at a great price.
+It does fulfil the performance end of things while the display and the battery life are greatly improved over the previous version.